dgelven1/Udacity-Self-Driving-Car-/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Model Prediction Probability.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions is located [here](Code for data augmentation techniques located [here](https://github.com/dgelven1/Udacity-Self-Driving-Car-/blob/master/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier_V4.ipynb#cell8))

 Below were the probabilites of each sign prediction.
 This probability shows the certainty of the model's predictions.
 As you can see below the model was 100% certain on 5 out of the 6 signs.
 The only sign that had less than 100% probability was the go ahead and turn left sign.